 The number of deaths among Lilly Lake residents

-between November, 2008 and September, 2009 motivated the creation of
+between November, 2008 and September, 2009 motivated the creation

-acknowledges materials from Margaret Ann's Place
+gratefully acknowledges materials from Margaret Ann's

-that were used to
+Place that were used to provide this information.

 Grief Management